simon-m/simon-m.github.io/content/fasttext.md

 In this case, precision is not a good measure because of the very strong unbalance of the dataset.
 Always predicting "no_pathology", one can expect precision and recall to reach ~98.8%.
-Such a high baseline makes it difficult to assess whether this classifier is better than the dummy "always predict no-pathology" one.
+Such a high baseline makes it difficult to assess whether this classifier is better than the dummy "always predict no-pathology" strategy.

 Fortunately, I can rely on the "predict" command to get predictions and compute the confusion matrix or any other metric such as Matthews Correlation Coefficient (MCC).